Missing or inaccurate information?Directory update request

-John Alford is Professor of Public Sector Management at ANZSOG and at the Melbourne Business School (MBS), University of Melbourne.
-He joined MBS as a lecturer in 1988, having previously been a manager in the Victorian Government and a lecturer at the Royal Melbourne Institute of Technology.
+Professor Alford joined MBS as a lecturer in 1988, having previously been a manager in the Victorian Government and a lecturer at the Royal Melbourne Institute of Technology.
 In 2007, he was made a National Fellow of the Institute of Public Administration Australia.

-As well as leading ANZSOG Masters subject Delivering Public Value, Prof Alford teaches in ANZSOG executive programs for public sector managers.
+As well as leading the ANZSOG Masters subject Delivering Public Value, Professor Alford taught in ANZSOG executive programs for public sector managers.
 From 2003 to 2010, he directed the Executive Fellows Program.
 He has taught courses and workshops at 28 universities in Australia, New Zealand, North America, the UK, Europe and Asia.

 Di Francesco, M. and Alford, J. (2016) Balancing Control and Flexibility in Public Budgeting: A New Role for Rule Variability.
 New York: Palgrave Macmillan.